SoftwareAG/c8y-docs/content/device-management-application/viewing-all-devices-bundle/to-filter-devices.md

 The device list offers a filtering functionality to filter devices in the list for specific criteria.

 Filtering is available on every column.
-Click the filter icon next to the name of the column you want to set a filter for.
+Click the filter icon <i class="dlt-c8y-icon-filter icon-20"></i> next to the name of the column you want to set a filter for.

 Specify your filter options in the dropdown list.